Ceudan/Match-Roads-Between-Databases/README.md

 ![Visualization of road sections in Database 1](images/data_reorganization.png)

 ### Matching Algorithm
 For every query road in dataframe 1, we will find matching roads in dataframe 2.
-Unfortunately there are many sections that are near or overlap, but do not belong to the same road.
+Unfortunately there are many sections that are close or overlap, but do not belong to the same road.
 Therefore we need a better algorithm than a simple distance heuristic.
 The solution consists of the following:

 Step 1: Create 2 sets of sections, describing roads near each endpoint of the query road.